 Did you know that the best golden tip to help diagnosed Acanthamoeba Keratitis is a confocal scanner – it gives the doctor the opportunity to see if there are cyst.
 Thanks to the confocal scanner I was diagnosed and could start my treatment immediately.
 Every country and big eye hospital should have one!
 The more time it takes to diagnosed AK the more damage is done.

-Is not painful.
-They numb your eye with drops and put a gel in your eye (like the gel when they do echos) so they can move around easily.
+Is not invasive nor painful.
+They will numb your eye with drops and use a gel (like the gel when they do echo’s) so they can move around easily.

 Please find below a list of hospitals that do have in-house a confocal scanner.